 - "Database" means the Aboriginal Cultural Heritage Register and Information System (ACHRIS), known as Taa wika and administered by the Department, including revisions, and amendments of the database, as effected from time to time;

-- "Department" means the Government of the State of South Australia acting through the Department of the Premier and Cabinet, Aboriginal Affairs and Reconciliation;
+- "Department" means the Government of the State of South Australia acting through the Attorney-General's Department, Aboriginal Affairs and Reconciliation;

 - "Recognised Aboriginal Representative Body" means statutory Recognised Aboriginal Representative Bodies or persons or bodies approved to be a Recognised Aboriginal Representative Body under section 19B of the AHA.